 Music

-Equatorial Guinea's culture revolves around music; both traditional and contemporary forms are honored there.
+Equatorial Guinea's culture revolves around music; both traditional and contemporary forms are honoured there.
 Typical instruments in traditional music are drums, maracas, and the balafon—a sort of xylophone.
 Popular modern musical forms in the nation are reggae, makossa, and zouk.
 Globally well-known musicians like Juan Ondó, a well-known singer-songwriter noted for blending African and Caribbean sounds, have found success.

 Cuisine